-- 7.3 Finished grade at the exterior perimeter of the building shall be not less than 4-inches below the top of the exterior face of the foundation wall and slope away from the building - 7.4 Buildings located within the 1% flood plain shall be avoided and may not be financed.
+- 7.3 Finished grade at the exterior perimeter of the building shall be not less than 4-inches below the top of the exterior face of the foundation wall and slope away from the building at a slope of 5% for a minimum of 10-feet measured perpendicular to the wall. - 7.4 Buildings located within the 1% flood plain shall be avoided and may not be linanced.
 All projects located on the flood plain shall submit proof of flood insurance.
-Federally funded projects located in the flood plain are subject to the 8-step process as determined by HUD.
+Federally funded projects located in the flood plain are subject to the 8-step process as determined by HUD. - 7.5 Projects shall not be located in proximity to environmental hazards.